juice-shop/pwning-juice-shop/part1/happy-path.md

 ### Checkout

-Still on the `#/basket` page you also find some purchase releated buttons that are worth to be explored:
+Still on the `#/basket` page you also find some purchase related buttons that are worth to be explored:

 * unfold the _Coupon_ section with the "gift"-button where you can